 - A television program proposed exclusively for and by start-ups, within the DD bouquet of channels.

-- Draft legislation to set up Higher Education Commission of India (HECI), to be presented in Parliament.
+- Draft legislation to set up the Higher Education Commission of India (HECI), to be presented in Parliament.

 - Khelo India Scheme to be expanded with all necessary financial support.